psanders/fonoster/README.md

 * GCloud SDK
 * Berks

-To correctly run the infrastructure in a local environment you must create the following directories and share those files with Docker.
+To run the infrastructure in your local environment you must create the following directories and share those files with Docker.
+This files will be use to create volumes and share some of the apps data.

 ```
 /opt/rallypoint/media/recordings
 /opt/rallypoint/media/tts
 /opt/rallypoint/webapps
-/opt/rallypoint/voiceapp
+/opt/rallypoint/voiceapps
 ```

 You can now make changes in webui and see those changes at http://localhost:8181